 THE CENTER OF MÉRIDA

 In the center of this calculated layout is the Plaza Grande located in the heart of the city, where we find the government buildings like the Government Palace, the Municipal Palace, or the Casa de Montejo.
 These buildings are open to the public, they are worth visiting.
-The Cathedral of San Idelfonso It was built between 1562 and 1597, you can visit on Saturdays with a guide to know the history.
+The Cathedral of San Idelfonso It was built between 1562 and 1597, you can visit on Saturdays with a guide to learn about the history.

 In the Paseo de Montejo we see the Mérida of stately and opulent buildings.
 Most of them today have bought companies, hotels and banks, usual trend in several cities.
 This trip tried to imitate with more or less success the Champs-Élysées from Paris.